British PM hails riots 'fightback', approves water cannon

 Police have arrested more than 1,100 people across the country since the riots erupted on Saturday in the north London district of Tottenham after police shot dead a man two days earlier.

-Manchester and towns in the industrial English Midlands bore the brunt of Tuesday night's violence, although the Third cricket Test against India went ahead as planned at Birmingham's Edgbaston ground.
+Manchester in northwest England and the industrial English Midlands bore the brunt of Tuesday night's violence, although the Third cricket Test against India went ahead as planned at Birmingham's Edgbaston ground.

 In Birmingham, Britain's second biggest city, police said they had arrested a man on suspicion of murder after an incident in which a car was driven into a group of people and three Asian Muslim men were killed.